New Vendor Information

 Billing, Invoicing, and Payments

-Invoices should be mailed promptly after delivery to Beverly Hills Unified School District, Attention: Accounts Payable, 255 S. Lasky Drive, Beverly Hills, CA 90212
+Invoices should be mailed promptly after delivery to Beverly Hills Unified School District, Attention: Accounts Payable, 255 S. Lasky Drive, Beverly Hills, CA 90212.
+Invoice can also be emailed to: [email protected].

-Invoices should reference the appropriate purchase order number, otherwise payment will be delayed.
+Invoices should be itemized and should reference the appropriate purchase order number, otherwise payment will be delayed.
 Vendors can normally expect payment within 30 days of billing provided that proper purchasing procedures have been followed.

 All school purchases are subject to state sales tax.